EricMartinezLabrin/xtreamui/README.md

 If you want a whole NEW installation, choose MAIN and then ADMIN.
 If you want ONLY the admin part, select ADMIN only.
+If you want to install load balance on additional servers, add a server to panel in manage servers page, then run script and proceed with LB option.

 ### tutorials are here;###
 https://www.youtube.com/playlist?list=PLJB51brdC_w7dTDxi1MPqiuk3JH5U2ekn